Vietnam.vn - Nền tảng quảng bá Việt Nam

 A mine is being built near the Dochula Pass, an area of cultural and political importance due to the 108 memorial temples dedicated to Bhutanese fallen soldiers.
 It is considered a pilot area for Bhutan's Bitcoin mining efforts.

-Satellite imagery from Planet Labs and Google Earth shows the site broke ground in 2020, with construction seemingly completed by late 2022.
+Satellite imagery from Planet Labs and Google Earth shows the site broke ground in 2020, and construction appears to have been completed by late 2022.

 Despite being just steps away from a busy highway, Google Street View shows it completely hidden from view by passersby.
 A second source told Forbes that the ground had been filled in along the stretch to provide additional cover for the area.